How People Imitating Masterful Paintings Launched a Sweeping Trend From Italy to Iceland

-Sure, social media is rife with your friends’ photos of amateur stews, homemade sourdough and makeshift masks crafted while staying home due to the coronavirus.
+Sure, social media is filled with your friends’ photos of amateur stews, homemade sourdough and makeshift masks crafted while staying home due to the coronavirus.
 But look more closely, and you’ll find another layer of at-home concoctions: scenes reenacting famous paintings and photographs in creative ways.
 As the trend has continued to spread online since starting in March, helped by social media challenges broadcast by institutions including the Getty Museum in California and the Rijksmuseum in Amsterdam, it’s become a welcome distraction and source of humor for audiences and creators alike.
-Step back, viral TikTok dances, livestream concerts and quarantine memes; this detail-intensive form of expression is a whole new world of creative labor.
+Step back, viral TikTok dances, livestream concerts and quarantine memes; this intensive form of expression is a whole new world of creative labor.
 In the middle of global uncertainty, it’s even become an important anchor for some.

 Just take Chiara Grilli, a teacher at the Università di Bari in Macerata, Italy.
 Grilli, like many in Italy, has been working remotely.
 “This gives me plenty of time — too much, actually,” she told TIME.
 She lives in a two-room apartment with her boyfriend — “no balcony, no garden” — and after two weeks, she says she felt “asphyxiated.”